-Yoga Philosophy for Recovery from Mental Health Issues, Substance Abuse and Addiction
+Yoga Philosophy for Habit Change and Recovery from Mental Health Issues, Substance Abuse and Addiction

-In my Mindfulness-Based Recovery (from anything) Master Class there is a heavy emphasis on using the required workbook to custom design your own recovery plan that truly works for just you.
+In Zen Lab there is a heavy emphasis on using the required workbook to custom design your own recovery plan that truly works for just you.
 It’s important to honor your individuality in the recovery process.
 Open mindedness is another important quality.
 That’s how we take in new and creative ideas about how to stay inspired on our path.

-Much of my professional training (and personal experience) in recovery stems from meditative discipline and the 8 fold path of the yoga tradition.
+Much of my professional training (and personal experience) in recovery stems from meditative discipline and the eight-fold path of the yoga tradition.
 Yoga is meditation in motion.
 Meditation is awareness in action (mindfulness.)
 Recovery is, in large part, comprised of the best qualities of each of these important practices.

 Recovery from anything is a life-time practice, an ongoing process of healing and growth.
 It requires great awareness and intention to stay awake and be your own person, making conscious choices about how you manage your thoughts, emotions, behaviors, patterns of speech and relationships.